GeekInTheNorth/Stott.Security.Optimizely/README.md

 ## Cross-Origin Resource Sharing

-Support for managing the CORS headers has been introduced within version 2.0.0.0 and is currently in BETA.
+Support for managing the CORS headers has been introduced within version 2.0.0.0.

 ### Configuration